mcred89/python-power-site/README.md

 zappa update dev
 ```

+- Note that the `dev` arguemnt in the commands is referencing the top level enrionment names in zappa_settings.json:

-Deploy your DNS and cert (this takes awhile to propigate):
+2. Deploy your DNS and cert (this takes awhile to propigate):
-> zappa certify prod
+> zappa certify dev

 Tear it all down with:
-> zappa undeploy
+> zappa undeploy dev

 ## Local Development